Functorial transfer between relative trace formulas in rank one: Determination of the germs

-Finally, in the case $d=$ even, the Mellin transforms of the twisted orbital integrals \eqref{twistedpfT} are Tate integrals in two variables, without any need to pass to a blowup, and from this it is immediate to see that the nontrivial quadratic characters do not appear in the expression \eqref{pushforwards}; thus, $a_\eta=0$ except for $\eta=1$. \end{proof}
+Finally, in the case $d=$ even, to show that the coefficients $a_\eta$ with $\eta\ne 0$ vanish, we can use the same argument as in the proof of Proposition \ref{propbigimage} in order to analyze the twisted orbital integrals \eqref{twistedpfT}.
+In this case, without any need to pass to a blowup, the Mellin transform in the variable $\xi$ can be written as a product of two Tate integrals: